-Subscribers to The Journal consist of domestic and international college and university libraries, health organizations and hospitals.
+Subscribers to The Journal consist of domestic and international college and university libraries; health organizations; and hospitals.
 Almost 20% of subscribers, in the last three years, have been from outside of the United States.
-Subscribers include the World Health Organization, the American Medical Association and major universities.
+Subscribers include the World Health Organization, the American Medical Association, and major universities.

 Journal of Allied Health Samples